Centre for European Studies and Comparative Politics

-Sciences Po is the leading French research university in political science, international relations and sociology, according to the recently published QS rankings of international universities by discipline.
+The Fondation Nationale des Sciences Politiques (Sciences Po) is France’s leading French research university in political science, international relations and sociology, according to the recently published QS rankings of international universities by discipline.
 Sciences Po hosts 60 full-time professors, more than 200 researchers, 80 foreign professors invited each year and 400 academic partnerships with universities around the world.
-It offers 7 graduate programmes.
+It offers seven graduate programmes.
 Based on a multi-disciplinary approach, it associates and combines skills and know-how from the different social sciences.

-Researchers at the CEE are closely involved in the teaching programmes at Sciences Po: undergraduate, professional and research Masters and Ph.D.
-The CEE is more specifically associated with the definition of teaching programs and the management of the Masters of European Affairs and Urban Affairs, the Master in Comparative political sociology as well as PhD programs in law and political science.
-The range of teaching covers the majority of field study in political science and sociology: European studies, comparative politics, political sociology, policy analysis as well as qualitative and quantitative methods.
+Researchers at the CEE are closely involved in the teaching programmes at Sciences Po: at the undergraduate, Master’s and PhD levels.
+The CEE is more specifically associated with the definition of teaching programmes and the management of the Urban School, the School of Public Affairs and the Paris School of International Affairs as well as PhD programs in political science and sociology.
+Its teaching offer covers the majority of fields related the study of political science and sociology: European studies, comparative politics, political sociology, policy analysis as well as qualitative and quantitative methods.

-The Centre d’Etudes Européennes is also strongly engaged in the development of applied research dedicated to the French, European and international society.
-The CEE regularly undertakes programmes that are publicly funded or implemented in partnership with public authorities, producing knowledge that informs debates on societal issues and contributes to public policy reform at both the European and national levels.
-Examples include the recommendations that flowed from the Recwowe project: Reconciling Work and Welfare in Europe, Zaki Laïdi’s participation in drafting the 2007-2008 white paper on European foreign policy, and the Silicosis project recommendations.
+The CEE is also strongly engaged in the development of applied research dedicated to the French, European and international society.
+The CEE regularly implements programmes that are publicly funded or conducted in partnership with public authorities, producing knowledge that informs debates on societal issues and contributes to public policy reform at both the European and national levels.

-Institutional partnerships have been developed, both with public and private entities and covering a wide range of issues like energy policies, mobility policies or health care.
-CEE researchers are also frequently commentators for the media.
-One of the most recent examples of their participation to the public debate is the analysis of the 2014 European elections, both during the campaign and after the results.
+Institutional partnerships have been developed both with public and private entities and cover a wide range of issues like energy policies, mobility policies or health care.
+CEE researchers are also frequent commentators in the media.
+One of the most recent examples of their participation in the public debate is the analysis of the 2019 European elections, both during the campaign and after the results.

 The Centre publishes prolifically in the form of monographs, collective works, manuals, and articles.
 The CEE also edits a series of working papers, Les Cahiers européens de Sciences Po, as well as an E-Print collection that makes unpublished research papers publicly available.